About Resonance Vocal Ensemble

 Lorri is the mother of six children, all of whom sing, and most of whom play the piano to some degree.
 She has balanced their upbringing with volunteering at their elementary school, directing and accompanying church choirs, conducting Messiah sing-along concerts, and teaching music to children.
 She sang with the Arizona Mormon Choir from 1996-2000, and then served as conductor for six years until the choir was disbanded in 2006.

 Lorri has also taught piano to countless young students for more than 10 years, teaching not only piano prowess, but also a heavy emphasis on music theory.
-She has been a member of the Desert Valley Music Teacher's Association for 13 years, and currently serves as President.
+She has been a member of the Desert Valley Music Teacher's Association for 18 years, many of them on the Board of Directors.